AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/CAEX_CLASSModel_TagNames/CAEXBASICOBJECT.md

 CAEX_CLASSModel_TagNames.CAEXBASICOBJECT Field
 ==============================================
-AutomationML 2.1 APIThe Type Name of any CAEXBasicObject.
+The Type Name of any CAEXBasicObject.
 The CAEX-Wrapper is [CAEXBasicObject][1].

   **Namespace:**  [Aml.Engine.CAEX][2]
   **Assembly:**  AML.Engine (in AML.Engine.dll)